-The PWE WPM will ensure that trained PWE personnel and/or environmental contractors inspect each construction site once per year.
-Target date is within the window of active construction.
+- The PWE WPM will ensure that trained PWE personnel and/or environmental contractors inspect each construction site once per year.
+Target date is within the window of active construction. - 5.
+Update Erosion and Sediment Control Plan requirements for all construction projects and standard language for inclusion in Fort Wainwright construction contracts.